pythonph/pycon-2015/speakers.rst

 Loïc Bistuer
 ------------

-Loïc is French and has been living in Bangkok for about 8 years.
-He currently works as Solution Architect for the World Food Program.
+Loïc currently works as Solution Architect for the World Food Program.
 He's also a core developer of Django.
 He discovered Django in 2008 shortly before the 1.0 release and has been hooked ever since.
 He contributes mostly to Django’s ORM and Form components.

+Loïc is originally from the South of France and currently lives in Bangkok, Thailand.